azaan-f/mtc-hoppr/README.md

 ### 1. **Upload Scan**
    - Navigate to the upload page
    - Select a DICOM file (`.dcm`), PNG, or JPG image
+   - PNG/JPG images are automatically converted to DICOM format
    - File is uploaded and pipeline analysis begins

 ### 2. **Complete Questionnaire**